ClaireYurev/Capstone/README.md

 # test

-## This is a test repository for experimental Data Science projects
+## This is the Final Presentation repository for the IBM Data Science Capstone Project

-Future releases will be made public here.
+Details: